 You shouldn’t lie about your medical history.
 You also don’t have to disclose every detail in your medical records.
 Whenever questions about pre-existing conditions come up, you should stop and speak with an experienced personal injury attorney.
 We can help you properly disclose your health condition without giving away too many details.

 Remember, the insurance company is out to make a profit.
 They aren’t on your side.
-It’s always a smart idea to speak with an attorney who will look out for your best interests.
+It’s always a smart idea to hire an attorney who will look out for your best interests.

 At Brannon & Brannon, we’d be happy to set up a free case evaluation so that you can learn more about what comes next.